 I read an article saying that tea drinking is in decline in England and, as someone fuelled by tea rather than coffee, I thought I would show some solidarity with the beverage.
-Eventually though, the fruitier blends offered more scope to play with ideas rather than my usual builders' tea.
+Eventually though, the fruitier blends offered more scope to play with ideas rather than my usual breakfast tea.

 When blending illustration and lettering I find it best if the imagery adheres to a simple pattern, usually involving some symmetry.
 William Morris advised that “structure is a wall against vagueness” and with this in mind, the overall designs follow an underlying grid.
 Principles that I normally apply to my type design, such as rhythm, uniformity and clarity and various sizes all play a part.
 Indeed, most of the imagery was drawn using the same process and tools as I use for designing type.